mvolkmann/blog/src/prolog.md

   []).

 home_page(_Request) :-
-  % findall gathers all the solutions from the 2nd argument question,
+  % findall gathers all the solutions from the 2nd argument query,
   % transforms them with the first argument,
   % and places the resulting list in the 3rd argument. findall(h2(P), grandfather_of(richard, P), L),